 □ Research paper presentation (15 minutes)

-□ Best practice paper presentation (15 minutes)
+□ Best practices paper presentation (15 minutes)

 □ Workshop (up to 75 minutes)

-*Please note that special consideration will be given to abstract submissions that include a commitment to submit papers for publication.
+Please indicate if you will submit a paper for publication in the 2012 Conference Proceedings book (Deadline: May 8th, 2012).
+Please note that special consideration will be given to abstract submissions that include a commitment to submit papers for publication.

 B. ABSTRACT CONTENT